gawel/pyquery/pyquery/README.txt

 =========================================

 pyquery allows you to make jquery queries on xml documents.
-The API is as much as possible the similar to jquery.
-PyQuery use lxml for fast xml and html manipulation.
+The API is as much as possible the similar to jquery. pyquery uses lxml for fast xml and html manipulation.

 This is not (or at least not yet) a library to produce or interact with